Toilet Training Your Child

 What about training pants?

 Some doctors disagree about whether to use disposable training pants.
 Some think that training pants may confuse children and make them think it is okay to use them like diapers.
 This may slow the toilet training process.
 Others think training pants may be a helpful step when you are training your child.
-Sometimes, training pants are used at nighttime, when it is more difficult for a child to control his or her bladder.
+Sometimes, training pants are used at nighttime, when it is more difficult for a child to control their bladder.

 Should I reward my child for using the potty?

 Experts disagree about whether you should use rewards in toilet training.
 Some kids respond well to incentives.
 Stickers on a chart or extra stories at bedtime might be just the thing to get them to use the potty and make your job easier.
-But some people think keeping toilet training matter-of-fact and not rewarding it is a healthier way to go.
+But some people think keeping toilet training matter-of-fact and not rewarding it is a healthier approach.
 Ask your doctor about the pros and cons of rewarding your child for using the potty.

 When should I not try toilet training?